jvta/AzureVM/README.md

     }
 }
 ```
+### Minimum Mandatory Parameter Requirements
+All VM deployments require the following parameters at a minimum to deploy a valid VM:
+* strVmName
+* strAdminUserName
+* sstrAdminPasswordOrKey
+* strVirtualNetworkName
+* strVirtualNetworkRGName
+* strSubnetName
+* strBootDiagnosticsStorage
+Other key parameters like VM size and OS selection do have defaults supplied within the template that will produce a vaiable VM, however you should always review all parameters for relevance to your current build.
+All remaining parameters can be considered as optional.

 ## VM Extensions
-ProvisionVM.json is also set to optionally permit a domain join or PowerShell DSC extension.
-Simply set parameters for useDomainJoinExtension or useDSCExtension to "No" if you do not wish to use these.
+The VM provision templates also permit optional VM extensions such as BGInfo, AD domain join or a PowerShell DSC extension.
+Simply set Boolean parameters e.g. boolUseDomainJoinExtension or boolUseGenericDSCExtension to 'false' if you do not wish to use these.
 Alternatively, review the parameters required by each extension below and edit your copy of the templates to suit.

 ### Domain Join
 The domain join extension requires you specify:
-* domainToJoin (specify FQDN of AD domain e.g. company.local)
+* strDomainToJoin (specify FQDN of AD domain e.g. company.local)
-* ouPath (Canonical format e.g. OU=Servers,DC=domain,DC=local)
+* strOuPath (Canonical format e.g. OU=Servers,DC=domain,DC=local)
-* domainJoinAccount
+* strDomainJoinAccount
-* domainJoinAccountPassword
+* sstrDomainJoinAccountPassword
 Server will restart upon successful domain join and has dependency on VM provision completing

+### BGInfo
+Simpy set the following parameter to true if you require this extension:
+* boolUseBGInfoExtension

+### OMS Agent
+To attach the OMS (Log Analytics) agent to your VM supply the following parameters:
+* boolUseOMSExtension - set to 'true' to use this extension
+* strOmsWorkspaceId (your unique workspace ID)
+* sstrOmsWorkspaceKey (store this in KeyVault if possible)
+* strOmsProxyUri (optional if you require it, leave as empty - "" if not)

 ### PowerShell DSC
-To use the PowerShell DSC extension you will need to write your own DSC config file and publish it to a storage account blob then adjust any settings here to provide the appropriate inputs - these parameters will vary from what you create.
-DSC content creation is not covered here.
+To use either of the PowerShell DSC extensions you will need to write your own DSC config file and publish it to a storage account blob or other publicly accessible URL location then adjust any settings here to provide the appropriate inputs - the parameters for the Customised DSC extension may vary from what you create.
+Specific DSC content creation is not covered here.

 For further reference start with:
 * https://docs.microsoft.com/en-us/powershell/dsc/configurations/configurations